grofers/legend/docs/developing-on-legend.md

  * Docker
 ```

-Following script will spawn a new kubernetes cluster using kind and will install relevent dependencies on kubernetes cluster.
+The following script will spawn a new Kubernetes cluster using kind and will install relevant dependencies on the Kubernetes cluster.
-Script will automatically clean relevent kind cluster.
+The script will automatically clean the relevant kind cluster.

 ```shell
 chmod +x isolated_legend_e2e_test.sh